seleniumbase/SeleniumBase/seleniumbase/console_scripts/ReadMe.md

     (Drivers: ``chromedriver``, ``geckodriver``, ``edgedriver``,
               ``iedriver``, ``operadriver``)
     (Versions: ``latest`` or a specific driver version.
+               For chromedriver, you can also specify the major version int, or ``latest-1`` for latest minus 1.
                If none specified, installs the default version.)

 * Examples: